tangentsoft/libtabula/Wishlist.md

 *   Database independence:

+    -   Row remains implemented in terms of MYSQL_ROW.
+Need to do some kind of pimpl trick here to push that off into the DBDriver.

+    -   Field is entirely MySQL-specific.
+Rather than pimpl it, consider just ripping it out, along with the only other users of it, Result::fetch_field*().
+All it does is let the library user iterate through a thinly-wrapped version of the C API's view of the table schema.
+That's basically a form of reflection, which isn't really a key use case for libtabula.

+        If we want to expose schema exploration, we can do so via DBDriver.

+        Having done this, maybe rename String to Field, since that makes Row a vector-of-Field, which makes more sense than vector-of-String.
+It also solves the old quandary about the difference between libtabula::String vs std::string.

     -   Pass a single string parameter to Connection::connect(), being a URL scheme which we pass to DBDriver::create(), a virtual ctor which looks at the bit before the colon to figure out which